History Of MPA

 In 1980 the Solna offset press was replaced with a brand new Dominant 514 which handled most of the offset work for almost the next 20 years, when it too was replaced by a new Ryobi 520X in December of 1999.Shortly after purchasing the Ryobi we also purchased a finishing unit to handle magazines and calendars, etc.

 It was then becoming obvious that our building was somewhat cramped for space and, after examining various alternatives, in 2002 we were able to purchase the property at the rear of the existing HQ building.
 This then became the new Maori Postal Aotearoa office with the original building being used solely for printing and graphics.
 With the assistance of Mobile Missionary Maintenance both buildings were upgraded and new concrete laid between the buildings for easier access.

 In 2005 we added to the plant an image setter, allowing us to produce all our own film work for offset which was a decided advantage cost wise and for convenience.
 This made us fully independent for all printing operations once again.

 Present HQ Staff

 Not only has there been changes in technology over the years, but there have been changes in leaders and HQ staff.
 Earlier this year (2017) Malachi and Charmaine Williams joined Evelyn and Graham Batson and are learning the routine in order to be able to run HQ in the near future.
 Being the elder daughter of Graham and Evelyn, Charmaine has been brought up with the work of MPA since about the age of two when the family shifted to Wanganui from Foxton Beach to become involved in the work.
 Malachi has an engineering background and is also well acquainted with current computer technology.
-They are paid a minimum wage from the MPA general fund.

 As we look back over all these years, we do so with so much gratitude and praise to the Lord for the way in which He has directed and supplied the various needs of Maori Postal Aotearoa.